 Iloma AMCOS: Iyela Farmer Group was founded in 2011.
 In 2016 they decided to set up a CPU, and in 2018 due to the changes in regulations they joined the Iloma AMCOS.
 The name Iloma results from the two main villages where the farmers live: Mufaumbo and Ilomba.
 The water comes from the Vidawa river, which is 5km away and fed by gravity pipes.
 The chairman, Rashid Shikombola, is a respected businessman in the village.
 With the AMCOS, he rents trucks to other nearby groups and helped to provide electricity in the village.
 City Mills, the dry mill owned by Neumann Kaffee Gruppe, has also started a coffee club at Msankwi, a local secondary school, where students receive seedlings and meet regularly to learn agricultural practices.
 The CPU (centralized processing unit/washing station) sits at 1,870 and services the group’s 450 members.
 Farmers deliver cherry from 2-6pm, and pulping runs from 3-8pm.
 After being pulped, the parchment is graded into 3 different washing channels, fermented for 24-48 hours, washed, and dried on raised beds for 11-14 days.
 This past year the addition of a Penagos Ecopulper reduced the number of members needed to manage the washing station from 46 to 16.

 Idiwili AMCOS: Idiwili is a new AMCOS established in 2019, and the 2020 harvest is the 2nd year of processing fully-washed coffees at a CPU.
 After pulping every evening (using a hand pulper hooked up to a motor), they dry ferment 24-36 hours, wash, then soak for 8-12 hours before drying on raised beds for 11-14 days.
-Idiwili AMCOS sits at 1,741 MASL, services 142 members, and procuded 142 x 60kg bags for the 2019 season.
+Idiwili AMCOS sits at 1,741 MASL, services 142 members, and produces ~ 142 x 60kg bags annually.

 The result of meticulous processing from these four AMCOS are lots with notes of mandarin orange, kiwi, lime, and juicy sweetness and acidity.
 Additional details on all three lots can be found in the “High Res Asset Kit” on this page and in the AMCOS’ individual traceable pages.